zendesk/sunshine-conversations-web/README.md

 #### Other browsers

-Web messenger is likely compatible with other and older browsers but we only test against the versions above.
+Web Messenger is likely compatible with other and older browsers but we only test against the versions above.

 ## API